Reading and Spelling Scheme

 Your child’s reading journey begins in EYFS, firstly through sharing a love of books.
 Both classes have an open and inviting book corner for children to self-select books to read, share and enjoy.
 These consist of both fiction and non-fiction books, comics and magazines, aiming to widen children’s experiences and love of reading material.
 Children will have a book read to them, at least once a day, often at lunch and home time, to share ideas together, learning basic words such as author, illustrator and title, and sharing ideas.

-Children will take part in a daily, 20 minutes phonics session, following the ‘Letters and Sounds’ Government framework, teaching systematic synthetic phonics (SSP).
+Children will take part in a daily, 20 minutes phonics session, teaching systematic synthetic phonics (SSP) and using Bug club books.
 This programme consists of 6 phases, and most children in EYFS will work through phases 1 to 4.

 In phonics, children will learn letter sounds, digraphs and trigraphs.
 They will also learn the skills of oral blending and segmenting as a prelude to reading.
 Children will practise these skills throughout the session and will bring home activities related to the stage they are working at, for example games to support oral blending e.g. I say c-a-t, cat, you say c-a-t, cat, and word cards to read and support visual blending e.g. CVC flashcards to blend the letter sounds to read the words.
 When children start to become confident with oral and visual blending, they will move on to reading books.
 We follow the Bug Club reading scheme and children will bring home a phonetically decodable book which matches the sounds they are learning in phonics that week.
 These will be changed once children have mastered reading their book, which is usually over a minimum of three reads.
 It is vital children get the opportunity to read and develop their confidence over time with their reading book, in order to develop fluency when reading.
 Within the phonics sessions, children will learn high frequency and tricky words such as I, no, go, to, and the, related to the phonics phase.
 These words will be learnt by sight to encourage a rapid recall when reading.